 Office 365 Calling Plan Benefits

 - Call from any device: With the calling plan you can make calls from the Microsoft Teams app on your PC, Mac, or even from the app on your iPhone or Android.

 - Transparent cost and billing: Included with the Microsoft Business Voice plan.
 For enterprise plans, it is $12 per month/user for a domestic line and $24 per month/user for an international line, that's it.
 There's NO contracts with a phone company, no fine print B.S, no sneaky surcharges.
 And it's on the same bill as your Office 365 licenses, all managed from the Office 365 Admin center.

 - No business phone: Employees typically don't like to give out their personal cell number for business, so companies give out company phones.
-But with the Microsoft calling plan, your personal smartphone can be host both your personal phone number and your business phone number, so that you only need to care around one device.
+But with the Microsoft calling plan, your personal smartphone can be host both your personal phone number and your business phone number, so that you only need to carry around one device.
+Concerned those devices aren't protected?
+Read our post about the importance of Multi Factor Authentication with Microsoft Authenticator App and how to easily set up MFA for your company.

 Office 365 Calling Plan Requirements